aniervs/programming3-class/assessment_test.md

 # Assesment test

+This test is to assess how well the students can write basic python.
+This isn't graded.
+Please, try not to use AI assistants.
+You're free to google for documentation, but most problems here don't require any libraries.

 ## Instructions
 1. Clone this repository.
 2. Create a folder with your name lowercase (for e.g: my name is Anier, hence the folder's name is `anier`).